programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     df = df.drop_duplicates(subset=["file","rule","sentence","method"])

-We can now display the results, the below shows the first five results from our Transkribus example, grouped by the established category in our constructed dictionary.
+We can now display the results, the below shows the first five results from our Transkribus example, grouped by AI risk category (established through our constructed dictionary).
 This data frame also indicates what triggered the red flag, whether spaCy used the phrase or word token matcher, and the related sentence for further, qualitative review.

     df = pd.DataFrame(matches)